BC Tree Fruits Cooperative: Bankruptcy proceedings

+2025 Private operator

-The final significant transaction as a part of the bankruptcy process was the $22.75 million sale in May 2025 to Penticton-based Wildstone Construction of the co-op's former packinghouse in Oliver.
+In May 2025, the final significant transaction as a part of the bankruptcy process was the $22.75 million sale of the co-op's former packinghouse in Oliver to Penticton-based Wildstone Construction.
 Also included in the transaction were properties in Summerland and Keremeos, remaining equipment, inventory, and intellectual property including the green leaf logo.

 Wildstone said it was partnering with a local investor group and Ontario-based Algoma Orchards to operate the new venture under the BC Tree Fruits name.

-The bankruptcy trustee, Alvarez and Marshall, said BC Tree Fruits would be able to repay all outstanding claims against it once the last of the assets were sold.
+The bankruptcy trustee, Alvarez and Marshall, said the original BC Tree Fruits co-op would be able to repay all outstanding claims against it with the sale of these final assets.